Head is one of the most recognizable tennis raqcuet brands in the world.

 The brand is used by some super famous and hugely talented players such as Novak Djokovic and Maria Sharapova and they have been around since the 1950s having been founded by the aeronautical engineer Howard Head.
 Howard’s company was one of the first to start using aluminum in the frames.

-Head is now a leader in tennis equipment, and in 2011 the company endorsed three different Grand Slam winners in a single year.
-The company is known for using graphene as a component of their frames due to its properties of being light and very durable.
+Head is now a world leader in tennis equipment, and in 2011 the company endorsed three different Grand Slam winners in a single year.